Doctor of Philosophy in Mechanical Engineering

 In addition, all non-native speakers of English must be interviewed by three institutional representatives, including at least one student to determine sufficient English proficiency.
 More information may be found in the Kansas Board of Regents Policy on Spoken English Language Competency of Faculty and Graduate Teaching Assistants.
 Please consult the Graduate School English Proficiency Score requirements for admission and GTA/GRA eligibility.

 - The first, and most preferred, option entails simply applying for admission to the program.
-All prospective students are welcome to attend our Graduate Open House in mid-October or mid-March.
-Eligible admitted students may be invited to participate in Campus Visit Days in late February (prior to the fall semester of your intended matriculation).
-These organized visitation opportunities will allow you to gather a great deal of first-hand information which we hope will help you in making a final decision about whether to attend KU.
+All prospective students are welcome to attend our Open House in early November and some highly qualified admitted students may be invited to participate in Campus Visit Days in late February or early March (prior to the fall semester of your intended matriculation).
+These organized visitation opportunities will allow you time to gather a great deal of first-hand information which we hope will help you in making a final decision about whether to attend KU.

-- The second option is making arrangements to visit us on your own, outside of organized events.
+- The second option involves arranging to visit us on your own (either in-person or virtual), outside of organized events.
 With early notification, we will do our best to work with you to provide information and schedule appointments with faculty when possible.
 Please contact us if you feel that this is the best option for you.

 The University of Kansas